sergeykolosov/vpn-client-ip-dns-sync/README.md

 # vpn-client-ip-dns-sync

+A vibe-coded solution to sync a *private network* VPN client IP to a public DNS record.

 Keeps a DigitalOcean DNS A record in sync with the current IP of a VPN tunnel interface on Ubuntu.
 Whenever the VPN reconnects and gets a new IP, the DNS record is updated automatically.

 Uses systemd [template units](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Description), so the interface name is a parameter — just like `wg-quick@wg0` or `wpa_supplicant@wlan0`: